dylanaraps/neofetch/Readme.md

 - Imagemagick optimizations

 - More info outputs.
-Now that it's easy to customize what's printed and everything is a function we can add optional support for pretty much anything.
+Now that it's easy to customize what's printed and<br \>
+  everything is a function we can add optional support for pretty much anything.

     - Resolution (Done!)